pranigopu/learningKubernetes/5_yamlForKubernetes.md

 **(YAML, i.e. Yet Another Markup Language)**

 ## Introduction
-Contrary to what the name suggests, YAML is not a markup language, as we shall see.
-A markup language is a coded means (i.e. a method that uses specific symbols and syntax) to control a document's structure, formatting and the relationships between its parts; this is not what YAML does.

-### Preliminary concepts
-**Data serialization** is the process of translating a data structure or object into a format that can be stored (ex. files in secondary storage devices, data buffers in primary storage devices) or transmitted (ex. data streams over computer networks) and reconstructed later (possibly in a different computer environment).
+Contrary to what the name suggests, YAML is not a markup language.
+A markup language is a coded means (i.e. a method that uses specific symbols and syntax) to control a document's structure, formatting and the relationships between its parts.
+YAML, however, is a data serialization language. **Data serialization** is the process of translating a data structure or object into a format that can be stored (ex. files in secondary storage devices, data buffers in primary storage devices) or transmitted (ex. data streams over computer networks) and reconstructed later (possibly in a different computer environment).

 > Source: https://en.wikipedia.org/wiki/Serialization